jhu-bids/TermHub/docs/developer.md

 | `-f` / `--force-download-if-exists`    | True    | If the dataset/object already exists as a local file, force a re-download.
 This is moot if the last update was done within --hours-threshold-for-updates.                                                                                    |
 | `-l` / `--use-local-db`                | False   | Use local database instead of server.                                                                                                                                                                                                        |

+### Refresh: Counts tables
+Patient and record counts are updated in the N3C data enclave routinely, typically every few weeks or months.
+There is a [GitHub action](https://github.com/shadow-bids/TermHub/actions/workflows/refresh_counts.yml) that checks nightly for any changes and updates if so.
+It runs on the `shadow-bids` repo (more info about that is in the "deployment" section).

+This refresh updates the `concept_set_counts_clamped` and `deidentified_term_usage_by_domain_clamped` tables, as well as their derived tables and views.

+This can also be run manually via `make refresh-counts`, or `python backend/db/refresh_dataset_group_tables.py --dataset-group counts`.

+### Refresh: Vocabulary tables
+OMOP vocabulary tables are updated typically every 6 months.
+There is a [GitHub action](https://github.com/shadow-bids/TermHub/actions/workflows/refresh_voc.yml) that checks nightly for any changes and updates if so.
+It runs on the `shadow-bids` repo (more info about that is in the "deployment" section).
+**However**, as of November 2024, this action no longer works, as it takes longer than the maximum allowable time for GitHub actions, which is 6 hours.
+So it must be run manually.

+This refresh updates the `concept`, `concept_ancestor`, `concept_relationship`, `relationship` tables, as well as their derived tables and views.

+Additionally, whenever this refresh occurs, the `networkx` graph `term-vocab/relationship_graph.pickle` needs updating.
+Presently this does not happen as part of the refresh runs, but afterward.
+The next time that the app starts, if it sees that the pickle is out of date, it will regenerate it.
+This takes about 5 minutes.

+This can also be run manually via `make refresh-vocab`, or `python backend/db/refresh_dataset_group_tables.py --dataset-group vocab`.

+### Standard Operating Procedure (SOP) for vocabulary refresh
+Every 6 months or so, whenever the vocab tables are updated:
+1. Run the vocab refresh locally.
+2. Go to https://portal.azure.com/ and restart the TermHub server(s).
+3. After 15 minutes or so, face check the app in the browser to make sure it's working.
+4. It's also a good idea to run the frontend [Playwright E2E tests](https://github.com/jhu-bids/termhub/actions), though these do run nightly.

 ### Allowing remote access
 To allow a new user to access the database remotely, their IP address must be added to Azure: (i) select [DB resource](https://portal.azure.com/#@live.johnshopkins.edu/resource/subscriptions/fe24df19-d251-4821-9a6f-f037c93d7e47/resourceGroups/JH-POSTGRES-RG/providers/Microsoft.DBforPostgreSQL/flexibleServers/termhub/overview), (ii) [select 'Networking'](https://portal.azure.com/#@live.johnshopkins.edu/resource/subscriptions/fe24df19-d251-4821-9a6f-f037c93d7e47/resourceGroups/JH-POSTGRES-RG/providers/Microsoft.DBforPostgreSQL/flexibleServers/termhub/networking), (iii) add IP address.